House of Wax (2005 film)

-House of Wax is a 2005 slasher film directed by Jaume Collet-Serra, in his feature directorial debut, and starring Elisha Cuthbert, Chad Michael Murray, Brian Van Holt in a dual role, Paris Hilton, Jared Padalecki, Jon Abrahams, and Robert Ri'chard.
+House of Wax is a 2005 slasher film directed by Jaume Collet-Serra in his feature directorial debut and featuring an ensemble cast consisting of Elisha Cuthbert, Chad Michael Murray, Brian Van Holt in a dual role, Paris Hilton, Jared Padalecki, Jon Abrahams and Robert Ri'chard.
 It is a remake of the 1953 film of the same name, itself a remake of the 1933 film Mystery of the Wax Museum, based on the story "The Wax Works" by Charles S. Belden.
-The screenplay, written by Chad Hayes and Carey W. Hayes, follows a group of teenagers who become stranded in a seemingly abandoned town containing an elaborate wax museum.
-The soundtrack features music by bands including Deftones, My Chemical Romance, Joy Division, and Interpol.

-House of Wax premiered at the Tribeca Film Festival and was released in United States theaters on May 6, 2005, by Warner Bros.
+House of Wax premiered at the Tribeca Film Festival on April 30, 2005, and was theatrically released in United States on May 6 by Warner Bros.
 Pictures.
-It grossed $70.1 million worldwide and received generally negative reviews from critics, who criticized its lack of originality, screenplay, and characters, but praised the performances and atmosphere.
-It has gained a cult following in the years since its release.
+It grossed $70.1 million worldwide and received generally negative reviews from critics.
+The film would later garner a cult following in the years following its release.

 Plot

-On the way to a football game, Carly Jones, her delinquent twin brother Nick, her boyfriend Wade Felton and their friends – Dalton Chapman, Paige Edwards and Blake Johnson – set up camp for the night in the woods.
-A stranger in a pickup truck arrives, then leaves after Nick smashes one of his headlights.
-The next day, Wade discovers his car's fan belt has been severed; a local named Lester offers to drive Wade and Carly to the nearby town of Ambrose while the rest of the group head to the game.
+En route to a football game, Carly Jones, her delinquent twin brother Nick, her boyfriend Wade Felton and their friends – Dalton Chapman, Paige Edwards and Blake Johnson – set up camp for the night in a wooded area.
+A stranger in a pickup truck arrives, then leaves after Nick damages one of the truck's headlights.
+The next day, Wade discovers his car's fan belt has been severed; a local named Lester offers to drive him and Carly to the nearby town of Ambrose while the rest of the group head to the game.

-In Ambrose, which is virtually a ghost town, Bo Sinclair offers to sell Carly and Wade a fan belt and drive them back to their car after he finishes attending a funeral.
-While waiting, they visit the central feature of the town: "Trudy's House of Wax", a wax museum which is itself, like everything inside, made of wax.
+In Ambrose, which is virtually a ghost town, mechanic Bo Sinclair offers to sell Carly and Wade a fan belt and drive them back to their car after he finishes attending a funeral.
+While waiting, they visit the central feature of the town – "Trudy's House of Wax", a wax museum-like tourist trap which is itself, like everything inside, made of wax.
 They follow Bo to his house to get the fan belt; Carly waits in his truck while Wade goes inside to use the bathroom.
-Wade has his Achilles tendon cut with a pair of garden shears and is knocked unconscious by Bo's twin brother, Vincent, who wears a wax mask to cover his facial disfigurement from where they were once conjoined.
-When Carly notices Bo's truck has a broken headlight and realizes it was he who visited the campsite, she flees, chased by Bo who catches her and takes her to the gas station cellar.
-Vincent covers Wade's body in molten wax.
+Wade is soon ambushed and abducted by Bo's twin brother Vincent, who wears a wax-made mask to cover his facial disfigurement from when they were once conjoined.
+When Carly notices Bo's truck has a broken headlight and realizes it was he who visited the campsite, she flees with Bo in pursuit, ultimately being caught and taken to the local filling station's cellar.